 How to prepare for tornado damage

-Before a tornado strikes, there are a few things you can do to help lessen the risk of damage to your home and property.
+Before a tornado strikes, there are a few things you can do to prepare.

 Itemize your possessions